 Are you facing misdemeanor or felony charges for a drug offense?
 Are you searching for legal representation for a family member or a friend who’s been criminally charged?
 If so, you want one of our experienced drug crime attorneys who’s a passionate defender and committed to doing everything possible to win your case.

-The drug crime attorneys at Wilson, Reives & Silverman are dedicated to every case and driven to protect every one of our client’s rights.
+The drug crime attorneys at Wilson, Reives, Silverman & Doran are dedicated to every case and driven to protect every one of our client’s rights.
 Whether your charge is minor or major, at the state or federal level, your professional reputation and personal life are on the line.
-We realize that the stakes are high, and are prepared to fight to clear your name.
+We realize that the stakes are high, and we are prepared to fight to clear your name.

-Our drug crime attorneys specialize in defending individuals charged with:
+Our drug crime attorneys are dedicated to defending individuals charged with:

-At Wilson, Reives & Silverman, you’ll get effective legal counsel from drug crime attorneys you can trust.
+At Wilson, Reives, Silverman & Doran, you’ll get effective legal counsel from drug crime attorneys you can trust.

 What’s the difference between drug charges?